dizcza/pygunshot/cpp/README.md

-# C++ implementation of pygunshot [1] - muzzle blast gunshot propagation
+# C++ implementation of pygunshot [1]

-Shock wave is not yet implemented.
+Muzzle blast and shock wave components are implemented.

 ## Compile and run